 Please see additional information for single parents traveling with minors here, under "General Information & Web Links".

 Are there any guidelines on taking my pet out of the country?

 Unfortunately, very, very few hotels are pet friendly, however, certified service dogs are accepted by many hotels, with certain restrictions.
 Information on whether a hotel does or does not allow pets/service dogs is found on our hotel pages.
-Please keep in mind that many airlines are also beginning to restrict the travel of pets, including undocumented emotional support animals, but not certified service animals.
+Please keep in mind that many airlines are also beginning to restrict and even ban the travel of pets, including undocumented emotional support animals [this does not include certified service animals].

-Also, while there are no duties on entering the U.S. with pets, the U.S. Customs and Border Protection [CBP] has more information on their website regarding the requirements of returning with cats, dogs and other animals, even if they originally came from the U.S.*
+Also, while there are no duties on entering the U.S. with pets, the U.S. Customs and Border Protection [CBP] has more information on their website regarding the requirements of entering the U.S. with cats, dogs and other animals, even if they originally came from the U.S.*

 What should I pack?

 Checklist: For your convenience, we've compiled what we believe is to be the best, most comprehensive checklist for your all-inclusive vacation, here.
-The paragraphs below are a quick overview of this list.
+The paragraphs below are a quick overview of this checklist.

 Toiletries & Medicines: Other than your standard "of-course-I'm-bringing-that" items such as shampoo and conditioner, shaving cream and razor, a comb and/or brush, hairspray and/or gel, and a toothbrush and toothpaste, you'll want to remember to bring insect repellent, bio-degradable sunscreen [another requirement for water excursions], lip balm with a good SPF rating, dental floss, baby powder, skin moisturizer, hair bands/scrunchies/bobby pins, safety pins, rubber bands, tissues, a small washcloth or hand towel, an eyeglasses repair kit and a small sewing repair kit.